-The majority of faculties of Erasmus University Rotterdam are situated in Kralingen (Woudestein).
+The majority of faculties of the Erasmus University Rotterdam are situated in Kralingen (Woudestein).
 Erasmus Medical Center, which houses the medical faculty, is situated to the west of the centre (Hoboken).

 Average travel time to the Woudestein campus: 20 minutes by bike, 20 minutes by public transport.

-To the west of the city centre, you will find one of the most diverse areas in Rotterdam with Chinatown as well as lots of Moroccan, Turkish, Hindustani and Surinamese shops and eateries.
+To the west of the city centre, you will find one of the most diverse areas in Rotterdam with Chinatown as well as lots of Moroccan, Turkish, Hindustani and Surinamese shops and eateries: Rotterdam-west.
 It has the highest density of creative industries and artists in Rotterdam.
 The area further to the west used to be a problem area, but about 10 years ago the city council started to reinvest in this lively part of town.
 Continued municipal investment has resulted in an influx of new artistic and commercial activities and inhabitants.

 If you’re not used to living in a metropolitan area with different cultures, this neighbourhood might not be your cup of tea.
 But for those who love the multiculturalism of a city and being part of it, this could be just the place.
 This area is near Erasmus Medical Center.